Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Introduction

 2mm

 The remainder of this paper is organized as follows.
 In Section 2, we introduce some basic concepts and techniques of edge-coloring theory, and exhibit some important properties of stable colorings.
 In Section 3, we define the extended Tashkinov trees to be employed in subsequent proof, and give an outline of our proof strategy.
-In Section 4, we establish some auxiliary results concerning the extended Tashkinov trees and stable colorings, which ensure that this type of trees is preserved under some restricted Kempe changes.
-In Section 5, we develop an effective control mechanism over Kempe changes, the so-called good hierarchy of an extended Tashkinov tree; our proof relies heavily on this novel recoloring technique.
+In Section 4, we establish some auxiliary results on the extended Tashkinov trees and stable colorings, which ensure that this type of trees is preserved under some restricted Kempe changes.
+In Section 5, we develop an effective control mechanism over Kempe changes, the so-called good hierarchy of an extended Tashkinov tree, based on its prototype introduced by Chen and Jing in \cite{GG} (see Condition R2 therein).
 In Section 6, we derive some properties satisfied by the good hierarchies introduced in the preceding section.
 In Section 7, we present the last step of our proof based on these good hierarchies.